 Electrical technology materials and diagnostic laboratories

 Students obtain knowledge about different materials used in electrical technology and power engineering in these laboratories.
 The laboratories include workstations aimed at different electrical material properties.
-Students learn how to analyze material behaviur in electric and magnetic fields.
-They learn how to differentiate groups of electric technology materials, for example, dielectric and insulation materials, semoconductive, resistive, and magnetic materials.
+Students learn how to analyze material behavior in electric and magnetic fields.
+They learn how to differentiate groups of electric technology materials, for example, dielectric and insulation materials, semiconductive, resistive, and magnetic materials.
 They will know their structure, composition, and key characteristics.
-Students will also know various effects that are used in electrical technology, for example, Seebeck effect and other temperature- or frequency-dependent effects.
+Students will also know various effects that are used in electrical technology, for example, the Seebeck effect and other temperature- or frequency-dependent effects.